University of Auckland logo

 • Not included in SET evaluation.

-* As an exception to the rule, Observers cannot view Canvas discussions for courses within the Faculty of Medical and Health Sciences, due to the potentially sensitive nature of the conversation.
+* As an exception to the rule, observers cannot view Canvas discussions for courses within the Faculty of Medical and Health Sciences, due to the potentially sensitive nature of the conversation.

-Warning: Students with Observer role
+Warning: Students with observer role

-There are at least three scenarios that have lead students to be added as Observers to a course:
+There are at least three scenarios that have lead students to be added as observers to a course:

 1. Students who are notetakers for other students, but are not a student themselves in the course.